 It must be recalled that standing invitations are a means to promoting and protecting human rights through more effective cooperation with the Special Procedures; they are not an end in themselves and must be accompanied by other forms of cooperation.
 We call on all States, whether or not they have issued a standing invitation, to cooperate with the Special Procedures by:

-• facilitating their visits in accordance with the Terms of Reference
+• facilitating their visits in accordance with the Terms of Reference on Fact-finding missions;

 • ensuring the widest distribution of the recommendations made following a Special Procedure’s country visit, the incorporation of those recommendations into national plans of action and their reflection in national protection systems where appropriate;

 • providing information to the Special Procedures on how the recommendations arising from country visits have been implemented, and identifying any obstacles to implementation;